Ancient History Playlist

 |---|---|---|

-| Economy | Pastoral + limited farming; no coins | Agriculture-based; coins, trade, guilds |
+| Economy | Pastoral + limited farming; Barter | Agrarian-based ; Monetary economy (coins), strong trade |

-| Technology | Bronze, limited iron (later Vedic) | Widespread iron use, irrigation |
+| Technology | Bronze, limited iron (later Vedic) | Widespread iron use , advanced irrigation |

-| Urbanization | No cities; tribal villages | Second urbanization; fortified cities |
+| Urbanization | No cities; tribal villages (Jana/Vish dominant) | Second urbanization ; Fortified cities (Nagaras) |

-| Trade | Barter economy; cattle wealth | Monetary economy; punch-marked coins |
+| Trade | Barter economy; cattle wealth | Monetary economy ; punch-marked coins |

-| Society | Flexible varna; women higher status | Rigid varna-jati; women’s status declined |
+| Society | Flexible Varna system; Women had higher status | Rigid Varna-Jati system ; Women’s status declined |

-| Religion | Nature gods, simple hymns | Ritualism, yajnas; rise of Buddhism & Jainism |
+| Religion | Nature gods, simple hymns, less emphasis on ritual | Ritualism, Yajnas ; rise of Buddhism & Jainism challenging the status quo |

 Fun Facts